Colorectal Cancer: Tests After Diagnosis

 Two other kinds of ultrasound can be useful for colorectal cancer:

 An endorectal ultrasound can show how deep a tumor is in your rectum.
 This is important for finding out how advanced your cancer is.
 It can also find lymph nodes that might be cancer.
-The doctor puts a thin probe into your rectum through an instrument called a proctoscope.
+The healthcare provider puts a thin probe into your rectum through an instrument called a proctoscope.
 The entire exam takes 5 to 10 minutes.
 It may be uncomfortable, but it isn’t painful.
 To prepare, you will need an enema the morning of the procedure.

 For an intraoperative ultrasound, the probe is put against your liver during surgery.
 This test can help show if colorectal cancer has spread to your liver.